wechto/paper/README.md

   The main task (“do this”) is often quite easy to encode in the form of a simple nominal reward function.
 In this work, we focus on learning the constraint part (“do not do that”) from provided expert demonstrations and using it in conjunction with the nominal reward function to train RL agents.

+  :curly_loop: [PRIMAL WASSERSTEIN IMITATION LEARNING](https://arxiv.org/pdf/2006.04678.pdf) :fire: :volcano:

+  We present Imitation Learning as a distribution matching problem and introduce a reward function which is based on an upper bound of the Wasserstein distance between the state-action distributions of the agent and the expert.